Details zur Publikation

 Lizenz creative commons licence

-Titel (primär) The range-resident logistic model: a new framework to formalize the population-dynamics consequences of range residency
+Titel (primär) The range-resident logistic model: a new framework to formalise the population-dynamics consequences of range residency

 Autor Menezes, R.; Calabrese, J.M.; Fagan, W.F.; Prado, P.I.; Martinez-Garcia, R.